How To Avoid Illness And Injury After A Hurricane

 Emma Yasinski Staff Writer

 Sophie Saint Thomas has been riding out hurricanes in the U.S. Virgin Islands since she was a baby.
-She swears she remembers the high winds of Hurricane Hugo, which hit when she was less than two years old in1989.
-After Hurricane Marilyn hit in 2005, she and her family lived without electricity and reliably clean drinking water for months.
-Now an adult, Saint Thomas has helped friends and family through numerous storms and worked with local organizations such as the Family Planning Center of St. Thomas/St. John’s after storms.
+She swears she remembers the high winds of Hurricane Hugo, which hit when she was less than two years old in 1989.
+After Hurricane Marilyn struck in 1995, she and her family lived without electricity and reliably clean drinking water for months.
+Now an adult, Saint Thomas has helped friends and family through numerous hurricanes and worked with local organizations in the islands after storms.

-After storms, she says “the biggest problem is lack of access to medication.”
-People run out of medicines like insulin or struggle to store it properly without electricity.
-And in some places, the “lack of access to healthcare can go from hard to impossible,” she adds.
+After storms, she says, “The biggest problem is lack of access to medication.”
+People run out of medicines, and drugs like insulin that require cold storage may be impossible to store properly without electricity.
+And in some places, the “lack of access to health care can go from hard to impossible,” she adds.

-In the weeks after hurricane Ian hit the west coast of Florida, at the end of September 2022, the Florida Department of Health reported 68 cases of people being infected with a flesh-eating bacteria, Vibrio vulnificus, nearly half of those cases were from the Lee County, where the storm hit hardest.
+In the weeks after Hurricane Ian hit the west coast of Florida at the end of September 2022, the Florida Department of Health reported 74 cases of people being infected with a flesh-eating bacteria, Vibrio vulnificus; nearly half of those cases were from Lee County, where the storm hit hardest.10

 • Avoid standing bodies of water.